md-ash-dot/newstok/README.md

   - The article's picture is uploaded or the default placeholder image is displayed on the top, making the page look more lively.
   - The title, author and created on date are displayed alongside the article's image.
 Giving the user all the information they need before proceeding down to the article.
   - The content is featured below the image.
 The article's content can be styled by the admin before publishing it.
+  - If the article is the user's own article they can see the buttons: Delete Article and edit article.
+  - They can click on delete to delete the article or they can click on edit and edit the article form and submit for approval.
   - A message stating Log in to vote is displayed under the content, prompting users to log in and vote.
   - The Voting section can be found right below the article's content, so users can share their view of the article at the click of a button
   - Users can click on the up-vote or down-vote button and also see the vote's score.